japila-books/spark-sql-internals/docs/execution-planning-strategies/FileSourceStrategy.md

 # FileSourceStrategy Execution Planning Strategy for LogicalRelations with HadoopFsRelation

-`FileSourceStrategy` is an link:spark-sql-SparkStrategy.adoc[execution planning strategy] that <<apply, plans scans over collections of files>> (possibly partitioned or bucketed).
+`FileSourceStrategy` is an spark-sql-SparkStrategy.md[execution planning strategy] that <<apply, plans scans over collections of files>> (possibly partitioned or bucketed).

-`FileSourceStrategy` is part of link:spark-sql-SparkPlanner.adoc#strategies[predefined strategies] of the link:spark-sql-SparkPlanner.adoc[Spark Planner].
+`FileSourceStrategy` is part of spark-sql-SparkPlanner.md#strategies[predefined strategies] of the spark-sql-SparkPlanner.md[Spark Planner].

 [source, scala]
 ----